Zakho

-The population of the town rose from about 30,000 in 1950 to 350,000 to 1992 due to Kurds fleeing other areas of the country.
+The population of the town rose from about 30,000 in 1950 to 350,000 in 1992 due to Kurds fleeing from other areas of the country.

-The original settlement may have been on a small island in the Little Khabur river, which flows through the modern city.
-The Khabur flows west from Zakho to form the border between Iraq and Turkey, continuing into the Tigris.
-The most important rivers in the area are the Zeriza, Seerkotik and the aforementioned Little Khabur.
+The original settlement may have been on a small island in the Little Khabur river, which flows west through the modern city to form the border between Iraq and Turkey, continuing into the Tigris.
+Other important rivers in the area are the Zeriza and the Seerkotik.

 History

 Gertrude Bell, the renowned British archaeologist and Arabist who advised British governors in the region in the closing years of the British Mandate, was convinced that Zakho was the same place as the ancient town of Hasaniyeh.
-She also reported that one of the first Christian missionaries to the region, the Dominican monk Poldo Soldini, was buried there in 1779.
+She also reported that one of the first Christian missionaries to the region, the Dominican friar Poldo Soldini, was buried there in 1779.
 His grave was still a pilgrimage destination in the 1950s.

 The town is also the site of Zakho castle, of which today only the tower remains, and of Qubad Pasha castle, a hexagonal structure in Zakho cemetery.

 According to an oral tradition transmitted by a Jewish informant from Zakho, Me'allim Levi, Zakho was established in 1568 by Slivani tribesmen, whose territory was stretched south of the location of the town.
 The family of Shamdin Agha came originally from the Slivani tribe, settled in Zakho, and became the most prominent family in Zakho.
 From the late 19th century onwards, the family of Shamdin Agha ruled "all the Muslims, Jews and Christians of Zakho and its surroundings."
 Zakho was known to the ancient Greeks.
 In 1844, the traveller William Francis Ainsworth commented: "The appearance of Zakho in the present day coincides in a remarkable manner with what it was described to be in the time of Xenophon."

 Zakho is a major marketplace with its goods and merchandise serving the Kurdish-controlled area and most of north and central Iraq.
 Writing in 1818, Campanile described the town as a great trading centre, famous for its gallnuts as well as rice, oil, sesame, wax, lentils and many fruits.